mmartinez8020/espark_assessment/README.md

-# espark_assessment
+# eSpark Technical Assessment
-*eSpark Technical Assessment*

 Used Django for the backend and jQuery/Bootstrap for the fron-end.
 Heart of the application can be found in views.py and utils.py within espark_application directory.